NXPHoverGames/GitBook-AIM/Dataset.md

 ## Unlabbled data set

-The below file conatins all the images that can be used in training of ypur model are present here.
+The below file conatins all the images that can be used in training of your model are present here.

 {% file src=".gitbook/assets/AIM_2024/traffic_sign_dataset_unlabbled.zip" %}
 Unlabbled data set